-With this support, as well as direct sponsorship in Kanagawa Japan from the Shi Ku Kai Dojo, Abe Koki Sensei (6th dan) and Iwanami Yoshio Sensei (kyoshi 7th dan).
+The dojo has been practicing under the guidance of Michael Lindsay Sensei (5th dan), Yilpyo Kim Sensei (4dan) and direct sponsorship in Kanagawa Japan from the Shi Ku Kai Dojo.
+Abe Koki Sensei (Renshi 7th dan) and Iwanami Yoshio Sensei (Kyoshi 7th dan).
 The Tulsa Kendo dojo strives to provide a safe outlet to any person interested in practicing legitimate Japanese Swordsmanship in the Tulsa Metropolitan area.

 "We, 新壮風館 "Shin Sou Fu Kan" Strive to provide a safe and accessible outlet for any and all individuals wishing to study Japanese swordsmanship in Greater Northeastern Oklahoma.
 We adhere to the ideal of 交剣知愛 “Ko Ken Chi Ai,” meaning that crossed swords build friendship."
 All members of the dojo retain the same respect for each other in and outside of practice, constantly striving to improve themselves in the art of Kendo.
 With this focus, our members may expect to build strong friendships, improve themselves through hard practice, and learn how to apply the principles of Kendo to their own lives through continued experience."